-Auxiliary services, which are not related to instruction but provide services to students, faculty, and others, including dormitories, food services, bookstores, health and recreation facilities, and the like, generate revenues for schools.
+Finally, auxiliary services, which are not related to instruction but provide services to students, faculty, and others, including dormitories, food services, bookstores, health and recreation facilities and the like, generate revenues for schools.
 These revenues support day-to-day operations including instruction, academic support, and student services.
-We estimate auxiliary revenues will decline by 25 percent, which is conservative relative to the numbers institutions have been reporting so far.
+We estimate auxiliary revenues will decline by 25 percent, which is conservative relative to the numbers institutions April 3, 2020 have been reporting so far.
 In FY 2017, America's colleges and universities realized \$44.6 billion in auxiliary revenue, so the expected loss is \$11.6 billion.